Founders Day Tree Planting

 The first oak tree planted in honor of Milton S. Hershey occurred 76 years ago on Nov.
 15, 1946.
 The tradition continued at Old Senior Hall until the opening of Founders Hall on Sept.
 13, 1970 and at Founders Hall until the opening of Memorial Hall on Nov.
 15, 1995.
 That year, the honor of planting an oak tree was transferred from the senior class to the kindergarteners at Memorial Hall—the thought being that these children could watch their tree grow during their years at MHS.

 Today, the commemoration of the signing of the Deed of Trust by Milton and Catherine Hershey is a weeklong celebration.
-This year, the class of 2023 attended a Founders Day Assembly before planting their tree in front of Founders Hall.
-In the school-wide assembly, students were inspired to use the gift they were given by MHS founders to make an impact on the world.
+Each year, the senior class attends the Founders Day Assembly before planting their tree in front of Founders Hall.
+During this school-wide assembly, students are inspired to use the gift they were given by MHS founders to make an impact on the world.

 At a Founders Day celebration dinner in 1937, Mr. Hershey is quoted as saying, “One of the days of the year I enjoy the most is to see the results of our school.”